Virginie Roy

 Can‘t stop moving! gives energy and artistic input for the next months!

-Virginie Roy from France studied dance at CNSMD Lyon and dance pedagogy at CND in Lyon.
+Virginie from France studied dance at CNSMD Lyon and dance pedagogy at CND in Lyon.
 She completed her master´s degree in clinical psychology and her diploma in art therapy at the University of Paris 8.
 Furthermore, Virginie Roy earned a postgraduate diploma in clinical and health psychology from the University of Vienna.
 She has worked as a dancer/performer and/or assistant choreographer with Christine Gaigg, Daghda Dance Company, Doris Uhlich, Laurence Levasseur, Noé Soulier, Sabine Glenz, Saskia Hölbling, Yvann Alexandre, as well as with the directors Andrea Breth, Philippe Arlaud and Philipp Harnoncourt, among others.
 She combines these experiences in her professional practice as a clinical health psychologist and sport psychologist, as a dancer/performer, as a professor of contemporary dance in the faculty of performing arts at the Music and Art University, and lecturer on movement and psychology at Sigmund Freud University, both in Vienna.

 Her research, publications, and collaborations are motivated by the idea of movement in physical and psychic spaces, in the fields of contemporary dance, architecture, and the artistic diversity practice.